Etejerina/a-walk-in-python/day_2.md

 In programming in general, data types are very important.
 You can do different things with different data types.
 As in Python everything is an object, every type has its own methods and attributes.

-Python has the following data types built-in by default, in these categories:
+Python has the following data types built-in by default, divided into these categories:

 Text Type: ***str***